48 Plays. 9 Weeks. 1 Champion. $5,000 on the line. YOU DECIDE.

 - GROUPS (Theater Co’s, Sketch Groups, Random collection of writers/actors/producers)

 If you’re part of any of the above, hit us up.
-Send a link to your site, a bit about the group, and the script you want to produce.
-If it’s totally freakin awesome, we’ll follow up and get you set up to compete.
+Send a link to your site, a bit about the group, the script you want to produce and how exactly you’d like to be involved with it – ie, “We want to direct and perform in it ourselves.”
+If it’s excellent, we’ll follow up and get you set up to compete.

 - INDIVIDUALS (playwrights, directors, producers, actors, solo artists)

 If you’ve got a script, or want to produce or direct for the competition, or want to act in this bad boy, hit us up.
 Send us your script, resume, headshot etc., and if it’s awesome, we’ll put you on a team and get you into the competition.
 [Non-Equity artists only]

 Simple – the $5,000 is split evenly between everyone involved in the play – ie, writer / performers / director / costume designer etc. all get the same share of the pie.
 If you are the only person who made your play, then you get $5K if you win the competition.
 If your play needed three actors, a writer and a director then each person gets $1K.
 If you have a 3 person cast, 1 writer and 1 director, but two of the actors have to sub out and you get two new actors for Finals, the prize is evenly split between the 7 people who made it.

 All scripts should run 10 mins or less.
 There is no minimum length requirement.
 Props, costumes and sets must be minimal.
 If your piece requires an animatronic dragon, don’t send it.
 It won’t get in.
 If you’re a director who has a piece in which you can craftily figure out a way to make a fire spewing dragon appear while staying within the competition’s technical constraints, please do send it.